INSIGHT: Spatially resolved survival modelling from routine histology crosslinked with molecular profiling reveals prognostic epithelial-immune axes in stage II/III colorectal cancer: Discussion

-STS-11 emerged as the second-highest contributor to localized risk, characterized primarily by overexpression of CEACAM family members (CEACAM1/5/6).
+STS-11 emerged as the second-highest risk contributor, characterized by CEACAM family members overexpression (CEACAM1/5/6).
 STS-11 appears in both fetal-like/metaplastic populations and lineage-retaining enterocyte-like cells, indicating that CEACAM expression alone does not uniquely define high-risk epithelial states and should be interpreted in an epithelial differentiation context.
-Most patients with high STS-11 activation harbored TP53 and APC mutations, whereas low activation was observed in BRAF- or KRAS-mutant cases.
-CEACAM genes are well-established drivers of CRC progression: CEACAM6 promotes chemoresistance, while CEACAM1, shows pro-metastatic properties at invasive fronts~\cite{chu2023aldolase,arabzadeh2012stromal,takeuchi2019loss}.
+Most patients with high STS-11 activation harboured TP53 and APC mutations, whereas low activation was observed in BRAF- or KRAS-mutant cases.
+CEACAM genes are well-established CRC progression drivers: CEACAM6 promotes chemoresistance, while CEACAM1, shows pro-metastatic properties~\cite{chu2023aldolase}.
 High CEACAM5 tissue expression has been correlated with worse survival~\cite{aldilaijan2023clinical}.
-Other co-expressed genes in STS-11, including S100P, UBE2C, and AZGP1, further support a poor prognosis phenotype through enhanced migration and metabolic adaptation~\cite{shen2016analysis,jalali2024ube2c,ji2019zinc}.
-The signature also points to curated Wnt signaling: ASCL2, a direct Wnt target controlling stem cell fate, is upregulated alongside downregulation of RSPO3, suggesting an optimized Wnt/RSPO balance potentially reinforced by mutational status~\cite{schuijers2015ascl2,li2024rnf43}.
-MEIS2, implicated in CRC invasion, is downregulated, though its integration with this axis remains to be explored~\cite{wan2019meis2}.
-STS-11 also reflects metabolic adaptation: DERL3 downregulation, which enhances GLUT1-mediated glycolysis, coincides with TBC1D4 upregulation, suggesting a coordinated tuning of glucose uptake for tumor growth~\cite{lopez2014derl3,martinez2025proteomics}.
-CFTR, a tumor suppressor, is co-upregulated with CEACAMs, potentially marking a secretory subtype overlaid with oncogenic programs~\cite{spelier2024cftr}.
+Other co-expressed genes in STS-11, including S100P, UBE2C, and AZGP1, further support a poor prognosis phenotype through enhanced migration and metabolic adaptation~\cite{jalali2024ube2c}.
+STS-11 also points to curated Wnt signaling: ASCL2, a direct Wnt target controlling stem cell fate, is upregulated alongside downregulation of RSPO3, suggesting an optimized Wnt/RSPO balance potentially reinforced by mutational status~\cite{li2024rnf43}.
+MEIS2, implicated in CRC invasion, is downregulated, though its integration with STS-8 remains to be explored~\cite{wan2019meis2}.
+CFTR, a tumour suppressor, is co-upregulated with CEACAMs, potentially marking a secretory subtype overlaid with oncogenic programs~\cite{spelier2024cftr}.
 Overall, STS-11 highlights a distinct CRC risk route, combining proliferative, Wnt-responsive, and metabolic programs.
 While validating known CEACAM roles, it also uncovers coordinated metabolic and transcriptional patterns that may underpin aggressive disease, warranting further investigation.